o-jasper/Expression-hook/readme.markdown

 ## TODO

-* Fix linux/SBCL specific stuff.
+* Make any linux/SBCL specific stuff less specific for it.

 * Try improve success probability on package-name vs system-name mismatches..
   For instance by finding and listing more mismatches.